skolson/sqlcipher-openssl-build/README.md

 At a high level, this is current status and near-term plans for the plugin.
 See below for details/
 - 64 bit builds only on all platforms.
 No current plans for 32 bit builds
-- Tested using OpenSSL 1.1.1g or 1.1.1h and SqlCipher Community Edition v4.4.0 (Sqlite 3.31)
 - Windows builds are working
     - Visual Studio 2019 Community Edition
     - Mingw64 using MSYS2 and a variety of installed MSYS2 packages